Why Backpacking in Denali is a Constant Source of Wonder

 Since we’ll be backpacking for almost a week, and on our own, taking the right gear is vital.
 Cotton is a big no-no since it won’t keep you warm if it gets wet, so bring lots of warm synthetic or wool layers.
 A good rain jacket and pants are a must and probably the most important items on this list.
 You’ll also need a backpack (50-55L+), a sleeping bag, some sturdy hiking shoes or boots that cover up your ankles, some wool socks, a sunhat, toiletries, eating utensils, and lunches you can eat on-the-go.
 We’ll make sure to cover all of the group gear (tents, cooking supplies, fuel, breakfast & dinner) and send you an exhaustive gear list for backpacking in Denali before the trip.

-Do you need permits for Denali?
+Do you need permits for backpacking in Denali?

 While you do have to pay an entrance fee in Denali National Park, backcountry permits for backpacking are free.
 On top of that, obtaining one is as easy as filling out a backcountry permit application and sending it via email to the National Park Service.
 Once you receive your permit, you can save it on your smartphone and show it to a ranger upon request.
 You can also get your permit at the Backcountry Information Center.